Khaleda Zia: Family

-Khaled Zia in 1971
+Bangladesh Liberation War

-Khaleda Zia arrived in Dhaka from Chittagong on May 16, 1971.
-She arrived by launch in Narayanganj in the evening with her two children, Tarique Rahman and Arafat Rahman, and the wife of Colonel Mahfuz.
-From there, her elder sister, the late Khurshid Jahan Haque, and her sister's husband, Mozammel Haque, took them to their house in Khilgaon, Dhaka, in a jeep.
-This news also spread in just 10 days through intelligence activities.
-On May 26, her brother-in-law, Mozammel Haque, learned that the Pakistani soldiers had found out about Khaleda Zia's location.
-From then on, the hiding began.
-From this house to that house, some were unable to give place to 'Begum' for fear of persecution.
-Her brother-in-law, Mozammel Haque, moved Khaleda Zia and her two sons, Pino and Coco, to another place on May 28, and from there on June 3.
-Then, from an unknown address, Zia's wife started living in the Siddheshwari house of SK Abdullah, deputy director of the Geological Survey Department.
-Begum Zia remained in that house until she was arrested by the Pakistani occupation forces on the morning of July 2.
+Following the beginning of the Liberation War, Zia arrived in Dhaka from Chittagong on 16 May 1971.
+She arrived by launch in Narayanganj in the evening with her two children, Tarique and Arafat, and the wife of Colonel Mahfuz.
+From there, her elder sister, Khurshid Jahan, and her sister's husband, Mozammel Haque, took them to their house in Khilgaon, Dhaka, in a jeep.
+On 26 May, her brother-in-law, Mozammel, learned that the Pakistani soldiers had found out about her location.
+Mozammel relocated Zia and her two sons to another place on 28 May, and they moved again on 3 June.
+Then, from an unknown address, Zia started living in the Siddheshwari house of SK Abdullah, deputy director of the Geological Survey Department.
+She remained in that house until she was arrested by the Pakistani Forces on the morning of 2 July.

-After her arrest, Khaleda Zia and her two children were kept in a room in the old Parliament building.
-Then from there, they were taken to a house inside the Dhaka Cantonment.
-She was detained there until the first week of December 1971.
-She was released on the morning of December 16.
-In the morning, she was taken to her uncle-in-law's house in Purana Paltan in a jeep.

-On August 21, 1971, Ziaur Rahman wrote a letter about his wife, Khaleda Zia.
-The then Pakistani Army Major General Jamshed was in GHQ Dhaka of the Eastern Command.
-Begum Zia was detained under him.
+After her arrest, Zia and her two children were kept in a room in the old Parliament building.
+From there, they were taken to a house inside the Dhaka Cantonment.
+On 21 August 1971, Ziaur Rahman wrote a letter about his wife.
+The then Pakistani Army Major General Jamshed Gulzar Kiani was in GHQ Dhaka of the Eastern Command, by whom she was detained.
 When Ziaur Rahman was working in the Punjab Regiment of West Pakistan, Jamshed was his commander.
-Zia's letter was posted by Shafayat Jamil from the 'occupied' area and reached Major General Jamshed.
+Zia's letter was posted by Shafaat Jamil from the "occupied" area and reached Maj.
+Gen. Jamshed.

-After the Pakistani Army surrendered, Khaleda Zia and her two sons were taken by plane from Dhaka to Shamshernagar in Sylhet.
-General Arora made the arrangements at the request of Ziaur Rahman.
-Major Chowdhury Khalequzzaman and Captain Oli Ahmed received them at the Shamshernagar airport and took them to a local rest house.
-After a very short time in Shamshernagar, Khaleda Zia and their two sons went to Comilla Cantonment with Ziaur Rahman.
+Zia was detained until the first week of December 1971.
+She was released on the morning of 16 December, the day when the Pakistani Forces surrendered and the war ended.
+Subsequently, Zia and her two sons were taken by plane from Dhaka to Shamshernagar in Sylhet.
+Commander of the joint forces of the Mukti Bahini and the Mitro Bahini (India) Gen. Jagjit Singh Aurora made the arrangements at the request of Ziaur Rahman.
+Maj.
+Chowdhury Khalequzzaman and Capt.
+Oli Ahmad received them at the Shamshernagar airport and took them to a local rest house.
+After a very short time in Shamshernagar, Zia and their two sons went to Comilla Cantonment with Ziaur Rahman.